 - What Google's Material Design Is Really About (Wired)

 - Android's material design reaches into Linux (TechRepublic)

 - Google's search for a new corporate structure ends with Alphabet (TechRepublic)

-Android users will be the most affected by the influence of Material Design, as the principles in the design itself greatly affect the UX of the OS.
+Android users will be the most affected by the influence of Material Design, as the principles in the language itself greatly affect the UX of the OS and mobile app design.
 However, as Material Design continues to spread throughout the Google ecosystem it will, however slightly, affect any and all users of Google products and services.

 For developers, Material Design provides new tools that will make it easier to build usable apps that also look good.
 Outside of application development, professional web designers and hobbyists alike will also be able to use Material Design Lite to add the look and feel of Material Design to their websites.